-ARTS-110 Fundamentals of Drawing
+ARTS-110 Fundamentals of Drawing 108 hours activity: 108-0 hours total

 This course focuses on the development of observational skills and drawing techniques, employing a wide range of drawing media and subject matter.
 Students in this course will develop both technical abilities and creative responses to material and subject matter.
 No prior experience with drawing is required or expected.
+Transfers to both UC/CSU